Skip to main content

 • Arts, Design and Architecture

 Vocational education and training lead to vocational competence or trade/journeyman’s certificate.
-Depending on the program, the duration is 3-5 years.
+Depending on the programme, the duration is 3–5 years.
 The main structure of the education is 2 years in school, and 2 years apprenticeship in an enterprise.
-There are a few deviations from the main structure where the total training lasts 4,5 or 5 years.
+There are a few deviations from the main structure where the total training lasts 4.5 or 5 years.

-After finishing the in-school part of the vocational education, the pupils may take a supplementary one-year programme in school to achieve general university admissions certification.
+After finishing the two-year in-school part of vocational education, the pupils may take a supplementary one-year bridging course in school to achieve general university admissions certification.

 Vocational education and training programmes: